DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/02-Data-Basics.md

 Identify (i) the cases, (ii) the variables and their types, and (iii) the main research question in the studies described below.

 1. Researchers collected data to examine the relationship between pollutants and preterm births in Southern California.
-During the study air pollution levels were measured by air quality monitoring stations.
+During the study, air pollution levels were measured by air quality monitoring stations.
 Specifically, levels of carbon monoxide were recorded in parts per million, nitrogen dioxide and ozone in parts per hundred million, and coarse particulate matter (PM$_{10}$) in $\mu g/m^3$.
 Length of gestation data were collected on 143,196 births between the years 1989 and 1993, and air pollution exposure during gestation was calculated for each birth.
 The analysis suggested that increased ambient PM$_{10}$ and, to a lesser degree, CO concentrations may be associated with the occurrence of preterm births.^[B. Ritz et al. [“Effect of air pollution on preterm birth among children born in Southern California between 1989 and 1993”](http://journals.lww.com/epidem/Abstract/2000/09000/Effect_of_Air_Pollution_on_Preterm_Birth_Among.4.aspx).
 In:  Epidemiology 11.5 (2000), pp. 502–511.]

 2. The Buteyko method is a shallow breathing technique developed by Konstantin Buteyko, a Russian doctor, in 1952.
 Anecdotal evidence suggests that the Buteyko method can reduce asthma symptoms and improve quality of life.
 In a scientific study to determine the effectiveness of this method, researchers recruited 600 asthma patients aged 18-69 who relied on medication for asthma treatment.
 These patients were split into two research groups: one practiced the Buteyko method and the other did not.
 Patients were scored on quality of life, activity, asthma symptoms, and medication reduction on a scale from 0 to 10.
 On average, the participants in the Buteyko group experienced a significant reduction in asthma symptoms and an improvement in quality of life.^[J. McGowan.
 "Health Education: Does the Buteyko Institute Method make a difference?"
 In: Thorax 58 (2003).]

 3. In the package **Stat2Data** is a data set called `Election16`.
 Create a scatterplot for the percent of advanced degree versus per capita income in the state.
 Describe the relationship between these two variables.
-Note: you may have to install the package, load the library, and use the `data()` function to import the dataset.
+Note: you may have to load the library.